-Over the past 50 years, forests have been closed to recreation state-wide 3 times due to extreme fire conditions.
+Within the past 50 years, forests have been closed to recreation state-wide 3 times due to extreme fire conditions.
 While these incidents have not resulted in large-scale damage in the Town of Bristol, the conditions existed for widespread forest fires.
-From 2010- 2014 there were 13 total wildland fires reported in the town of Bristol.
-In 2017 lightning caused a 4-acre fire on steep terrain of Hogback Mountain above Bristol that required two days to extinguish.
-The Bristol Fire Department was commended for their use of ICS and their efficient, organized and well-documented management of the incident (Vermont Wildland Fire Program Annual Report 2017).
+In addition, an unusually dry spring will often result in a no-burn proclamation most recently seen in 2009.